nadithdharmasena/Rozaero/README.md

 ## Quick Demo

-This brief demo has been included to provide readers with a visualization of the application.
 The complete explanation of the following GIF exists in the Rozaero UI repo.

 ![](docs/Rozaero-Login-Influencing.gif)